asmagill/hs._asm.luathread/README.md

 Create a new lua thread instance.

 Parameters:
  * name - an optional name for the thread instance.
-If no name is provided, a randomly generated one is used.
+This name is used during the startup of the thread to identify a custom initialization file.

 Returns:
  * the thread object

 Notes:
  * the name does not have to be unique.
 If a file with the name `_init.*name*.lua` is located in the users Hammerspoon configuration directory (`~/.hammerspoon` by default), then it will be executed at thread startup.

+ * A unique identifier is assigned to each instance and is available with the [hs._asm.luathread:name](#name) and [hs._asm.luathread._instance:name](#name2) methods during run-time.
+If a name is provided with this constructor, it is prepended to the unique identifier.

 ### Module Methods